Premiership of Gordon Brown: Iraq Inquiry

 Brown remained committed to the Iraq War, but said in June 2007 that he would learn from the mistakes made in Iraq.
 Brown said in a letter published on 17 March 2008 that the UK would eventually hold an inquiry into the war.
 The Iraq Inquiry was announced on 15 June 2009; Brown said that it would investigate the UK's role in the Iraq War and would be held in camera, a decision which was subsequently changed.
 Brown stated, "no British documents and no British witness will be beyond the scope of the inquiry".
 The announcement and nature of the inquiry were widely criticised.
 David Cameron dismissed the inquiry as "an establishment stitch-up", and the Liberal Democrats threatened a boycott.
 The open sessions of the inquiry began on 24 November 2009 and were televised from the Queen Elizabeth II Conference Centre.

 On 5 March 2010, Gordon Brown appeared before the inquiry.
 In a four-hour hearing he told the inquiry that he believed the war had been "right" and that intelligence briefings had convinced him that Iraq was a threat that "had to be dealt with".
 He said that his predecessor Tony Blair had kept him informed despite Blair not being aware of some developments and that the main issue which concerned him was that Iraq was in breach of UN resolutions.
 He feared the "new world order we were trying to create would be put at risk" if the international community did not act together to deal with Iraq.
 When asked about equipment, Brown said that British troops in Iraq had all the equipment they needed.
 The BBC's political editor Nick Robinson said, "Gordon Brown's aim today appears to be to look and sound different from Tony Blair whilst simultaneously opening up no gap of substance with him and the decisions he took".

+In 2017, Brown revised his assessment of the Iraq War following a leak of US military documents, explaining in his memoir My Life, Our Times that the "war could not be justified" given the lack of Weapons of Mass Destruction in Iraq prior to the 2003 invasion.